Hannah Gale: Career

 The following year Gale was elected as acting mayor by her fellow members on the city council.
 For the first time in the British Empire, a woman performed the duties of a mayor, when the elected mayor was unable to perform his duties.

-She was re-elected to city council in December 1919 and again in December 1921.
+She was re-elected to city council in December 1919 as an Independent candidate.
+Her election, instead of better-connected Dominion Labour Party candidates John Rae and Walter Smitten, was unexpected and demonstrated the strength of the One Big Union section of Calgary's labour movement.
+She was a strong supporter of a "yes" vote in the plebiscite on a city hospital that accompanied the 1919 city election.
+She was re-elected again in December 1921.

-In the 1921 Alberta provincial election, she ran as an Independent Labour candidate in Calgary provincial.
-Gale was unsuccessful, finishing 16th out of the 20 candidates running for the city's five seats.
+In the 1921 Alberta provincial election, she ran as an independent Labour candidate in Calgary.
+Gale was unsuccessful, placing 16th out of the 20 candidates running for the district's five seats.

-Her strong advocacy for working families made her enemies and they contrived to force her husband to resign from his employment with the City Engineering Department in 1923.
+Her strong advocacy for working families made enemies, and they contrived to force her husband to resign from his employment with the City Engineering Department in 1923.
 She felt she could not serve on city council after his resignation so did not run for re-election when her third term on council expired a few months later.

 In 1924, she was elected as a public school trustee for the Calgary Board of Education.
 The following year she resigned when she and her family moved to Vancouver, British Columbia.
 They moved there in hopes the coastal climate would help her husband's declining health - he died in 1939.

 Annie Gale resided in Vancouver until her death in 1970 at the age of 93.